 An exploration of the Christian story and message as expressed in the writings of the New Testament.
 The course investigates the historical veracity of biblical traditions about Jesus and examines the major themes of the New Testament texts from the perspective of historical-critical analysis and Christian theology of revelation.
 Students' spiritual growth is invited through dialogue with key themes of New Testament theology.
-Prerequisite: RELS 100.
-This course is designated as a foundational religious studies general education course.
+A 300-level course intensification for majors, minors, and spirituality track students has additional requirements in an area of theological study and requires the prior completion of at least 6 hours of religious studies credit.
+RELS 205 partially fulfills the spirituality outcome.
+Prerequisite for RELS 205: RELS 100.